GrayHatter/gr.ht/content/posts/get-a-job.md

 Open-source, or perhaps software in general, is just barely starting to come to this understanding itself.
 The culture around art is that of giving.
-To many of us writing software, we are still stuck with the malignant idea that asking is shameful, or that donations are some how unfair.
+To many of us writing software, we are still stuck with the malignant idea that asking is shameful, or that donations are somehow unfair.
 That idea is brain-dead!
 [It **is** fair](https://www.youtube.com/watch?v=xMj_P_6H69g), don't be tricked by it just because it's common, and where possible try not to allow anyone else to be tricked by it either.